 Throwing clay is exhilarating.
 On the first night I sat at a potter’s wheel, the feeling of wet clay spinning through my fingers drew me in.
 With my hands I can form a bowl, cup or plate from a lump of clay.
 Years later, it still amazes me.

+I’ve always loved to draw.
+From early on my favorite subjects were plants and flowers.
+First with crayon, then with ink and now on clay.
+I wrap drawings and patterns around three-dimensional forms that I’ve created.
+The marriage of two disciplines fascinates me.
+Creating the right balance is my focus.
 Because carving is labor intensive I spend a long time interacting with each piece.
 My goal is to make my marks loose and spontaneous... as if they grew from the piece itself.
 Over time I’ve developed a “catalog” of personal imagery.
 This allows me to carve with unplanned, impulsive abandon.

 I received my BFA in Graphic Design from the University of Illinois in the mid 80s.
 While working as an Art Director in Chicago I began attending various community center pottery classes as a creative outlet.
 Eventually I found Lillstreet Art Center where my passion for clay was nurtured.
 I studied with a variety of instructors for 5 years.
 Then I became a private studio member and teacher at Lillstreet.